AKrisGithub/Easify/Readme.md

-This is the Official repo of  HTML snippets.
+This is the Official repo of HTML & CSS snippets.

 -AK